 In addition to photo identification, a social security card is required for both applicants.
-If a social security card is not available, a TIN number (temporary identification number from the Social Security Office), a W-2 form, check stub, insurance card, school identification, income tax return that contains the applicant's social security number and name, are acceptable to verify a social security number.
+If a social security card is not available, a W-2 form, check stub, insurance card, school identification, income tax return that contains the applicant's social security number and name, are acceptable to verify a social security number.

 If picture identification is not presented and the applicant is 21 years of age or younger, the Register of Deeds Office may require the applicant to present a certified copy of their birth certificate in addition to the social security card requirement.